kyma-project/kyma/docs/logging/docs/020-architecture-logging.md

 type: Architecture
 ---

-This document outlines the logging architecture of Kyma, highlighting information sources that Logspout extracts logs from containers and feeds them to OK Log.
+This document outlines the logging architecture of Kyma.
+It highlights information sources from which Logspout extracts logs to feed to OK Log.

 Logspout is deployed as a stateless Daemonset and shares `/var/run/docker.sock` from the node.
 It then feeds the logs to OK Log through the ingest API.